Growing with God: Rafferty celebrates decennial year with Island Baptist

 “It was a polarized issue that no matter what decision you made, it wasn’t always the most popular,” he said.
 “My focus was the safety of the individuals, not only physically, but also I wanted to make sure spiritually that they were being fed; it was that balancing act back and forth.
 You just keep pushing through and pray for strength … through those difficult times and difficult decisions ….”

-He’s also found enjoyment in road cycling, which he picked up just before COVID, with a goal of riding 100 miles a week.
+He’s also found enjoyment in road cycling, which he picked up just before COVID-19, with a goal of riding 100 miles a week.

 Rafferty has grown fond of the close-knit feel of the Island community, saying it’s an ideal spot for his wife Robyn and daughters Baylee and Taylor.
 He looks forward to many more years of serving the people that have become family.